-The allocation priorities are focused on five (5) goals: affordable housing, self-sufficiency (public services), elimination of environmental hazards, quality of life and neighborhood revitalization.
-It is important to note that total funding for many of the activities related to quality of life, public services, and special needs assistance is capped at fifteen (15%) of the total CDBG allocation.
-Total funding for activities related to administration is capped at twenty (20%) for CDBG10% for HOME, and 10% for CDBG-CV.
-Just over forty-six (46%) of the total allocation of funding, including both CDBG and HOME sources, is directed to affordable housing activities.
-Forty-two (42%) is directed toward enhancing the quality of life for people living in low-and moderate-income neighborhoods, primarily through public facilities and urgent repair needs.
-Twelve (12%) is directed toward addressing the role of self-sufficiency in protecting the condition of the City's neighborhoods.
-Activities for the administrative costs that are necessary for program planning and management of the CDBG and HOME programs are charged to program administration is only ten (10%) percent of the total allocation.
+The allocation priorities are focused on these goals: affordable housing, public services, elimination of environmental hazards, quality of life, neighborhood revitalization, and pandemic recovery.
+It is important to note that total funding for public services is capped at fifteen (15%) of the total CDBG allocation.
+Total funding for activities related to administration is capped at twenty (20%) for CDBG, 10% for HOME, and 20% for CDBG-CV.
+Just over sixty-two percent (62%) of the total budget for this AAP including CDBG, CDBG-CV, URP, and HOME sources, is directed to affordable housing activities.
+Six percent (6%) is directed toward enhancing the quality of life for people living in low-and moderate-income neighborhoods through grants to community organizations.
+Twelve percent (12%) is directed toward public facilities that provide safe recreation and support community health.
+Approximately twelve percent (12%) is directed toward mitigating and recovering from the community impacts of the COVID-19 pandemic.
+Activities for the administrative costs that are necessary for program planning and management of the CDBG and HOME programs are charged to program administration total eight percent (8%) percent of the budget for this AAP.

 The City's primary obstacle to meeting underserved needs is a lack of funding.
 In recent years, spurred by a nation-wide recession, reduced revenues have plagued all levels of government (federal, state and local).
 These reduced revenues have hindered the City's ability to meet the needs of low-income residents.
 Another obstacle to meeting underserved needs is the generally increasing demand for public services that is placing an additional burden on public service agencies within the City.
-The City of

-Goldsboro petitions for federal funds through the Annual Action Plan to assist the needs of residents that have traditionally been underserved by existing local social service programs.
+The City of Goldsboro petitions for federal funds through the Annual Action Plan to assist the needs of residents that have traditionally been underserved by existing local social service programs.
 The activities funded via the Annual Action Plan are carefully designed to provide appropriate and needed services, particularly to those that may not be eligible for assistance from other local sources, those that are geographically isolated by lack of transportation and those that lack basic amenities in their neighborhoods.
 Such individuals include senior citizens, homebound frail elderly persons, physically, and developmentally disabled persons, victims of domestic violence, and infants and youth to name a few.
-Funds provided through the Annual Action Plan often make the difference between independent living and institutionalization or decent and safe affordable homes or environments.
+Funds provided through the Annual Action Plan often make the difference between independent living and institutionalization of decent and safe affordable homes or environments.